Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Numerical Results

-Results for the box system are show in Fig~\ref{fig:uni_box}.
-Given the large amplitude of the considered perturbations, we had to use up to the $3$rd order in Legendre polynomials, totalling $64$ coefficients. $300$ inactive generations were sufficient to reach stationary state, and the gPC coefficients were obtained with $10^5$ active generations and $N=10^6$ neutrons.
+Results for the box system are shown in Fig~\ref{fig:uni_box}. $2$nd order in Legendre polynomials was sufficient for gPC results to agree with reference runs within statistical uncertainty. $G_d=100$ inactive generations were sufficient to reach stationary state, and the gPC coefficients were obtained with $G_a =10^3$ active generations and $N_S=10^6$ neutrons.
 Note that because the coefficients of the gPC model are obtained through Monte Carlo, they also come with statistical uncertainties.
-Additionally, due to the low dimension of our uncertain space, scoring gPC coefficients adds little computational time, although reaching sufficient statistical accuracy requires considerably more statistics than for regular runs.
-Regarless, only a single gPC calculation is necessary, as opposed to multiple ones in the case of direct perturbations.
+Additionally, due to the low dimension of our uncertain space, scoring gPC coefficients adds little computational time.
+Note that in the following cases, we performed one gPC calculation for each kind of perturbation (i.e. a single calculation for all possible isotropic expansions, another for all possible radial expansions, etc.), so that the gPC model is always single-dimensional.
+This is not a requirement of the method, but as we were not interested in simultaneous radial and axial perturbations, it was more computationally efficient to proceed in this way.
+More precisely, it means that each line in the following figures corresponds to an independent gPC calculation.

-In Figure \ref{fig:uni_box}, shaded colours are used to denote $\pm3\sigma$ uncertainties around average values of the coefficients.
-The average values are plotted with solid lines.
+In Figure \ref{fig:uni_box}, the values of $k_\text{eff}$ predicted by the gPC models are compared against reference simulations realized by directly altering the geometry (described as direct perturbation runs) and by using the virtual density theory - but no perturbation theory (described as virtual density runs).
 All virtual/direct Monte Carlo results were obtained with $1\sigma$ uncertainty below $10~\text{pcm}$, which is almost indiscernible on these plots.
-Virtual density calculations were found to be very closely matched by the direct calculations, and were within statistical uncertainty of one another.
-Meanwhile, predictions from the gPC model are reasonably accurate.
+All calculations results are within statistical uncertainty of one another.
 For swelling, the sampling range for deformations has been chosen to be smaller than for expansion, in order to keep reactivity changes roughly of the same magnitude.
 In this case, given that the system is symmetric in all $3$ directions, the effect of geometrical perturbations depends not on the direction of the perturbation, but on the number of perturbed directions.